Skip to content

 Hedge funds have the potential to provide effective diversification given their general focus on generating attractive risk adjusted returns regardless of market directionality.
 Investor enthusiasm for hedge funds spiked last year and into this year given their relative and absolute performance through the pandemic, generating the strongest absolute return since 2009.14 Positive relative performance has continued into this year with hedge funds outperforming the S&P 500 Index in the third quarter, weathering September’s extreme volatility and protecting investors against the month’s significant drawdown.15 This, coupled with the events of the pandemic have placed the importance of risk management squarely in focus for investors who are increasingly looking to hedge funds to offset broader market risks.

-Looking Forward, Seeking to Balance Portfolio Risk and Return with Alternatives
+Looking Forward, Seeking to Balance Portfolio Risk and Return With Alternatives

 Given the low forward return and capital market expectations previously mentioned, as well as the low current yield environment for bonds and the increasingly correlation between the two, investors may have to reimagine the 60/40 portfolio to maintain expected return and to diversify the risk of the overall portfolio.
 We believe that alternatives such as hedge funds and private markets exposure may be key to achieving this balance between risk and return, while potentially unlocking access to the uncorrelated and enhanced returns these strategies offer.